 You must apply through SIFA Services; applications open in July and generally close in August.
 Due to the date of the IMAT, incoming first-year students will not know yet whether or not they can enrol.
-Using your temporary SIFA certifications, it is acceptable to apply even before receiving the acceptance letter.
+Using your temporary SIFA certifications, applying even before receiving the acceptance letter is acceptable.

 UniMi also awards special grants to unexpectedly faced students with severe financial, family, or medical issues.

 The University provides an accommodation service offering enrolled students approximately 400 beds, often close to university buildings.
 There are apartments, lofts, and four residences (Ripamonti, Plinio, Bassini, and Santa Sofia) in different city areas.
 The accommodation is available for 11 months, from 1st September to 31st July.

 To qualify, students must meet academic merit and financial need criteria.
 Other minimal requirements include enrollment (or the declaration of intent to enrol) to the University of Milan, being resident in a municipality more than ninety minutes by public transport from the student’s campus, not being a full-time employee not being in debt.
 Students awarded places in the final ranking list are also invited to renew their application for subsequent years and are given priority, provided they meet all requirements and are up-to-date with accommodation payments.